pnp/powershell/documentation/Set-PnPTenant.md

 ```

 ### -InformationBarriersSuspension
 Allows suspension of the information barriers future in a Microsoft 365 tenant.
-Setting this to $true will disable information barriers, setting this to $falsde will enable information barriers.
+Setting this to $true will disable information barriers, setting this to $false will enable information barriers.
 For more information, see https://docs.microsoft.com/sharepoint/information-barriers.

 ```yaml
 Type: Boolean